fontimprovements/FIPs/README.md

 Typically (but not limited to it), such implementations are defined in private keys in font source formats such as `lib["com.schiftgestalt.corner_components"]`, but they may also simply carry vendor-agnostic FIP keys such as `lib["fip001"]`.

-The community and toolmakers may decide at any point in time to incorporate a mature FIP into their own toolchain under permanent property name or different private lib keys.
+The community and toolmakers may decide at any point in time to incorporate a mature FIP into their own toolchain under permanent property names or different private lib keys.

 ## Proposal structure